octokit/plugin-enterprise-server.js/README.md

 ## How it works

-The route definitions for the currently supported GitHub Enterprise versions are build automatically from [`@octokit/openapi`](https://github.com/octokit/openapi).
+The route definitions for the currently supported GitHub Enterprise versions are built automatically from [`@octokit/openapi`](https://github.com/octokit/openapi).
 Each time there is a new `@octokit/openapi` release, the [`.github/workflows/update.yml`](.github/workflows/update.yml) workflow is triggered.
 If an update is found, a pull request is created.

 ## LICENSE